Unity-Technologies/ml-agents/docs/Learning-Environment-Design-Agents.md

 The observation feature vector is a list of floating point numbers, which means you must convert any other data types to a float or a list of floats.

-The `AddVectorObs` method provides a number of overloads for adding common types of data to your observation vector.
+The `VectorSensor.AddObservation` method provides a number of overloads for adding common types of data to your observation vector.
 You can add Integers and booleans directly to the observation vector, as well as some common Unity data types such as `Vector2`, `Vector3`, and `Quaternion`.